 I am an assistant professor in the Department of Political Science at the University of Toronto, where I study external intervention in internal conflicts, limited war, and counterinsurgency.

 My current book project develops a theory of competitive intervention in civil war to explain temporal variation in the global prevalence and average duration of intrastate conflict.
-My research has been published or is forthcoming in International Studies Quarterly, Political Science Research and Methods, Studies in Conflict & Terrorism, and Survival, and has been supported by SSHRC, the Harry Frank Guggenheim Foundation, and the Smith Richardson Foundation, among others.
+My research has been published in International Studies Quarterly, Journal of Strategic Studies, Political Science Research and Methods, Studies in Conflict & Terrorism, and Survival, and has been supported by SSHRC, the Harry Frank Guggenheim Foundation, and the Smith Richardson Foundation, among others.